 A Theory to Explain Everything

 By all accounts, Marshall Dill was a well liked and respected professor of history at Dominican College who was very supportive of Richards.
-He sent a letter to the court at the end Mark’s trial and there is no reason to question his sincerity.
+Mark often housesat for Dill and he sent a letter to the court at the end Mark’s trial.
+There is no reason to question his sincerity.
 His very support now makes it possible that he holds the key to the entire story.

 To understand this, think of a time around 1997.
 Years before, Mark had faced the potential of a capital crime, yet he had been released on bail.
 His situation might have seemed unreal.